techidaily/site-win11-tips/source/_posts/instructingdarkmodeonwindowsnotepad.md

 ## How to Enable Dark Mode in Notepad on Windows 11

- The new Windows operating system also allows users to[enable and customize dark mode](https://www.makeuseof.com/windows-11-dark-mode/) on their systems, just like Windows 10 does.
+ The new Windows operating system also allows users to [enable and customize dark mode](https://www.makeuseof.com/windows-11-dark-mode/) on their systems, just like Windows 10 does.
 If you are a Windows 11 user, then follow one of the methods below to enable dark mode in your Notepad.

 ### 1\.
 Use the Settings App